FctsFxns/schultzen-web/_works/YOU-your-WALL-and-ME.md

 ---

-Be part of my art.
+This is [the platform](http://www.christinaschultz.com/wall/) of the project.

 Through an online platform, “You your Wall and Me” asked for a wall of any size, to elaborate personalized and transcendental collage works.